 View Name: the name of the view that is going to be created.

 View Description (optional): a description for the view that is going to be created.

 Replace if exists (optional): check to indicate if the view should be replaced if it already exists in the server.

 Edit calculated fields description (optional): this option is only shown if the query to be deployed has calculated fields (i.e. fields created by the user in the output section when building the query).
 In this case, you can give a description to each calculated field, which will be saved in the deployed view in the Virtual DataPort server.

-Clicking the icon in the dialog of the Deploying a query to the Virtual DataPort server the user can see the VQL which will be used to create the view (i.e. the VQL sent by the tool to server to execute the query).
+Clicking the VQL button in the dialog of the Deploying a query to the Virtual DataPort server the user can see the VQL which will be used to create the view (i.e. the VQL sent by the tool to server to execute the query).

 The purpose of the feature “Deploy queries” is to foster a collaborative environment in which Business Users suggest the views they would like to have available in the production environment.
 They can create the views themselves, instead of asking the IT department to create them.